AlexaCRM/alexacrm.github.io/integration-cds/fetchxml.md

 ## Introduction

-FetchXML is a query language used in Common Data Service to retrieve entity records using a set of conditions. *Integration CDS* brings support of FetchXML into Twig to allow rendering collections of CRM records or individual records on WordPress pages.
+FetchXML is a query language used in Common Data Service to retrieve entity records using a set of conditions. *Dataverse Integration* brings support of FetchXML into Twig to allow rendering collections of CRM records or individual records on WordPress pages.

-Please refer to the [Microsoft Docs portal](https://docs.microsoft.com/en-us/powerapps/developer/common-data-service/use-fetchxml-construct-query) to learn about constructing FetchXML queries.
+Please refer to the [Microsoft Docs portal](https://docs.microsoft.com/power-apps/developer/data-platform/use-fetchxml-construct-query) to learn about constructing FetchXML queries.

 ## Query data using FetchXML in Twig templates

-*Integration CDS* provides a new Twig tag, {% raw %}`{% fetchxml %}`{% endraw %}, which is accompanied by the required closing {% raw %}`{% endfetchxml %}`{% endraw %} tag.
+*Dataverse Integration* provides a new Twig tag, {% raw %}`{% fetchxml %}`{% endraw %}, which is accompanied by the required closing {% raw %}`{% endfetchxml %}`{% endraw %} tag.
 Use the required `collection` attribute to specify the variable you will use to access retrieved records.
 Write your FetchXML query inside these tags.
 Use the optional `cache` attribute to enable query cache -- please adhere to the [ISO 8601 duration specification](https://en.wikipedia.org/wiki/ISO_8601#Durations).

 {% raw %}
 ``` twig